Skip to main content

 Can a factory have both GRS and FSC certification: Yes.
 A pencil factory that produces both wooden pencils and plastic pencils can hold both certifications, because the production lines and material inputs are separate.
 The certifications are audited independently — FSC by FSC-accredited bodies, GRS by Textile Exchange-approved certification bodies.
 A factory that holds both is not unusual — it simply means they operate parallel production lines for wood and plastic products and have invested in the documentation systems for both.

-What recycled content percentage qualifies for GRS certification: GRS requires a minimum of 20% recycled content for a product to carry the GRS label.
+What recycled content percentage qualifies for GRS certification: Textile Exchange treats GRS as a business-to-business tool for products containing at least 20% recycled content, but consumer-facing GRS labeling requires at least 50% recycled content.
 For a product labelled "made with 50% recycled content," the GRS transaction certificate verifies that 50% figure.
 The percentage can be a blend of post-consumer and pre-consumer material, but the certificate specifies the split.
 If your buyer requires "100% post-consumer recycled," the GRS certificate must show 100% PCR — a blend with pre-consumer material would not meet that requirement.

 How do I verify a GRS certificate: Request the GRS scope certificate (SC) from your supplier — this is the certificate proving the factory is certified to handle GRS materials.
 Verify it through the Textile Exchange directory or by contacting the certification body listed on the certificate.
 Then, for each order, request a GRS transaction certificate (TC) that covers your specific purchase order number, product description, and recycled content percentage.
 A scope certificate without a matching transaction certificate means the factory is certified but has not certified your order.